MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 | anyday     | 1      | 1       | 1         | 1        | 1      | 1        | 1      | 20220101   | 20240101 |

-Specific time frames are created in `timeframes.txt`, including general service days (anytime, weekdays and weekends), and peak and off peak periods:
+Records are created in `timeframes.txt`, including cases where the time covers the 24-hour range period (`anytime`, `weekdays` and `weekends`), and peak and off-peak periods:

 * AM Peak: from 6 am to 10 am on weekdays
 * AM2PM Peak: from 6 AM to 9 AM and from 4 pm to 8 pm on weekdays